 Keep trying and never give up.
 This is not just an opportunity to get funding but also to practice how to quickly understand what your potential employer needs and market yourself.
 It is very competitive no matter where you apply, but if you really want to get it, spend some time thinking about why you are a good fit and how you can convince the professor (your future employer).

 Teaching experience is important, but for language courses they also hire people without much teaching experience.
 The Department of Asian Language and Culture (ALC) offers a course called ALC445-Chinese Language Pedagogy.
 Whoever takes this course might have a better chance of getting a GSI with ALC."

 — Shi Chen

-UMSI students may be hired for a Graduate Student Research Assistantship (GSRA), which is a competitive position awarded by individual faculty who have funded research projects.
+UMSI master’s students students are rarely hired for a Graduate Student Research Assistantship (GSRA), which is a competitive position awarded by individual faculty who have funded research projects.
 Strategies for increasing your competitiveness for GSRA positions include taking courses taught by faculty whose research interests you, discussing mutual interests during office hours or offering to work as an hourly research assistant.
 GSRA positions cover tuition and offer students a substantial stipend and health insurance.
 Learn more about UMSI's extensive research endeavors.

 GSRA advice from student GSRA alumni

 "I would suggest to students that they highlight any past experience working on a research team (even from undergraduate education) that they may have.
 Having a few references from inside an academic environment is very advantageous as well when seeking a GSRA.
 Be sure to illustrate that you are both comfortable working as part of a team but are proactive and can be counted on to perform independent research/analyses."